JaeHWg/CMOD_A7_Stopwatch_Handson/README.md

 # CMOD_A7_Stopwatch_Handson
 <br>

+## Aim of project
+To make a timer for cooking an egg.
+LEDs and a buzzer are used to provide visual and audio feedback to the user to indicate the different cooked levels of the egg. (hard-boiled, soft-boiled)

 ## Features
 <br>

-### Start/Stop Button
+### Start/Stop Button + Reset Button
 Our first feature would be to add a start/stop button to start and stop the stopwatch. <br>
 To do this, we used the second button,btn[0], that is prebuilt into the board.
 We assigned it to a variable pause and added it as an input in clock_tree.v
 When the button is pressed momentarily, the pause button change from 0 to 1 for a moment, this changes a variable, flag, in clock_tree.v from either 0 to 1 or 1 to 0.
-The flag will then act as a condition for the clock to stop updating or continue updating.()
+The flag will then act as a condition for the clock to stop updating or continue updating.() <br>
+The reset button uses btn[1].
+Once pressed, the 7 segment display will be emptied out.
+The counter will restart from 0000.

 ### Buzzer Notification
-Our second feature would be to add a buzzer to beep for a period of 3 seconds as a periodic frequency of 25Hz at the 1,2 and 3 minute mark. <br>
+Our second feature would be to add a buzzer to beep for a period of 3 seconds at an oscillating frequency of 25Hz at the 1,2 and 3 minute mark.
+We made a separate 25Hz from a 500Hz clock for the beeping buzzer.
+The 25Hz clock is initialized and created in the clock.v file.<br>
 We assigned a buzzer to PIO35 and added it as an input in num_adder.v.
-When the 7 segment screen input is 0100,0200 and 0300, the variable egg_done will turn from 0 to 1. <br>
+When the 7 segment screen input is 0100,0200 and 0300, this will turn the buzzer on.
-Once the egg_done variable is 1 at the respective times, this will turn the buzzer on.
-When the time is not at the exact 0100,0200 and 0300 marks, egg_done will turn back from 1 to 0 and the buzzer will turn off.()
+When the time is not at the exact 0100,0200 and 0300 marks, buzzer will turn back from 1 to 0 and the buzzer will turn off.()

 ### LED Notification
 Our third feature would be that we will have 3 leds to start blinking at the different times:- <br>